 The life blood of DemandCaster is data.
-To that end, DemandCaster is built with an integrated data management service that securely extracts, transforms, and loads data from virtually any ERP system or data source to the DemandCaster application located on our secure servers.
+To that end, DemandCaster is built with an integrated data management service that securely extracts, transforms, and loads data from virtually any ERP system or data source to the DemandCaster application.

 - Data Connector: Connects to any application or data source.

-- Data Hub: Data transformation and load into DemandCaster and when applicable load data back to on-premise or cloud application.
+- Data Hub: Transforms and loads data into DemandCaster and when applicable loads data back to the source on-premise or cloud application.

-- API: Allows us to connect, retrieve, and post data to and from a multitude of sources.
+- API: Allows connection, retrieval, and posting of data to and from a multitude of sources.

 Most on-premise applications are typically kept behind a firewall, with no direct access via the Internet.
 To handle this requirement, the DemandCaster Data Connector is a lightweight 75 MB package which consists of a Java Virtual Machine, various JDBC drivers, a JDBC-ODBC bridge driver, and the actual Java based Data Connector application.
-It runs as a windows service on a workstation or your server and serves as the communication link between your application and DemandCaster.
+It runs as a Windows service on a workstation or a server and serves as the communication link between the on-premise application and DemandCaster.
 No changes to the firewall are required.
-The Data Connector supports a full bi-directional movement of data in a normalized XML format between your data sources and DemandCaster.
+The Data Connector supports a full bi-directional movement of data in a normalized XML format between data sources and DemandCaster.

 Prior to installing the Data Connector, your IT personal or our support staff enters the integration related information into the DemandCaster Data Hub.
 Once entered, your passwords are invisible and encrypted to everyone including our authorized support staff.
 The Data Connector is then downloaded to the location where it will reside, installed, and started.